-The annual accounts are prepared in accordance with the Luxembourg legal and regulatory requirements under the historical cost covention relating to the preparation and presentation of the annual accounts policies.
-Changes in assumptions may have a significant impact on the annual accounts in the period in which the assumptions are changed.
-Management believes that the underlying assumptions are appropriate and that the annual accounts therefore present the financial position and results fairly.
+The annual accounts are prepared in accordance with the Luxembourg legal and regulatory requirements under the historical cost covention relating to the preparation and presentation of the annual accounts.

 Accounting policies and valuation rules are determined and applied by the Board of Directors other than those laid down by the Law of December 19, 2002.